 The second change was the release of Codon-NumPy: a full reimplementation of the NumPy library written in Codon itself.
 This is architecturally distinct from simply calling standard NumPy through Codon's Python interoperability layer.
 Standard NumPy is implemented as opaque C extensions — code that Codon's optimizer cannot inspect.
 When NumPy is called via interoperability, Codon treats it as a black box and cannot apply its optimization passes to NumPy's internal computations.
 Codon-NumPy changes this by making the full NumPy implementation visible to the compiler.

-"NumPy support has been the biggest barrier for many folks looking to use Codon." — Exaloop blog, January 2025
+"NumPy support has been the biggest barrier for many folks." — Exaloop blog, January 2025

 The practical consequences include operator fusion.
 When a program contains an expression like ((x-1)**2 + (y-1)**2 < 1).sum(), standard NumPy evaluates each sub-expression independently, allocating a temporary array for each intermediate result.
 Codon's optimizer can analyze the expression structure, determine that all intermediate arrays are temporary, and collapse the entire computation into a single pass over the input data — eliminating the intermediate allocations.
 On a pi-approximation benchmark using 500 million random points, this technique produces roughly a 5x speedup over standard NumPy: standard execution takes approximately 2.25 seconds and Codon-NumPy completes in 0.43 seconds on Apple Silicon hardware.
 Source: Codon GitHub repository; Exaloop, January 2025.